kgpra/Sudoko_puzzle/README.md

 No solution exists for the given Sudoku puzzle.

-Code Explanation
+Code Explanation:

-Functions
+Functions:

-void print(int board[9][9], int n): Prints the Sudoku board.
+1. void print(int board[9][9], int n): Prints the Sudoku board.

-bool isValid(int board[9][9], int i, int j, int num, int n): Checks if placing a number at the given position is valid.
+2. bool isValid(int board[9][9], int i, int j, int num, int n): Checks if placing a number at the given position is valid.

-bool SudokuSolver(int board[9][9], int i, int j, int n): Solves the Sudoku puzzle using backtracking.
+3. bool SudokuSolver(int board[9][9], int i, int j, int n): Solves the Sudoku puzzle using backtracking.

-int main(): Reads the Sudoku puzzle, calls the solver, and prints the result.
+4. int main(): Reads the Sudoku puzzle, calls the solver, and prints the result.

+Contributing:

+Contributions are welcome!
+Please fork the repository and create a pull request with your changes.